 After teaching at different universities in Europe and in the US (such as the Johns Hopkins University, the California State University, or the Universidad Carlos III of Madrid), Barbara Zecchi joined the University of Massachusetts Amherst in 2005, and was promoted to full professor in 2015.
 In recent years, she served as Graduate Program Director and Head of the Spanish and Portuguese Unit of the Dept. of Languages, Literatures and Cultures (2011-2015); as Director of the UMass Translation Center (2015-2017), and as Co-Director of the UMass Digital Humanities Initiative Program (2016-2017).
 In 2017, she was appointed Director of the Interdepartmental Program in Film Studies of the University of Massachusetts Amherst.

-In addition to numerous journal articles, book chapters, film reviews, and videographic essays, she is the author of nine volumes: the monographic books La pantalla sexuada (The Gendered Screen, Cátedra, 2015) and Desenfocadas: Cineastas españolas y discursos de género (Out of Focus: Spanish Women Filmmakers and Gender Discourses, Icaria, 2014); the edited volumes Tras las lentes de Isabel Coixet: Cine, feminismo y compromiso (PUZ, 2017), Gynocine: Teoría de género, filmología y praxis cinematográfica (Univ.
-Zaragoza, 2013), Teoría y práctica de la adaptación fílmica (Complutense, 2011); and the co-edited volumes Gender-based Violence in Latin American and Iberian Cinemas (co-edited, Routledge, forthcoming), La mujer en la España actual, ¿evolución o involución? (co-edited, Icaria, 2004), and Sexualidad y escritura (1850-2000) (co-edited, Anthropos, 2002), among others.
+In addition to numerous journal articles, book chapters, film reviews, and videographic essays, she is the author of nine volumes: the monographic books La pantalla sexuada (The Gendered Screen, Cátedra, 2015) and Desenfocadas: Cineastas españolas y discursos de género (Out of Focus: Spanish Women Filmmakers and Gender Discourses, Icaria, 2014); the edited or co-edited volumes Gender-based Violence in Latin American and Iberian Cinemas (Routledge, 2020), Tras las lentes de Isabel Coixet: Cine, feminismo y compromiso (PUZ, 2017), Gynocine: Teoría de género, filmología y praxis cinematográfica (Univ.
+Zaragoza, 2013), Teoría y práctica de la adaptación fílmica (Univ.
+Complutense, 2011); La mujer en la España actual, ¿evolución o involución? (co-edited, Icaria, 2004), and Sexualidad y escritura (1850-2000) (co-edited, Anthropos, 2002), among others.
 She is currently working on a new monograph tentatively entitled The Gender of Film Genres.
-In 2011 she launched the Digital Humanities Project Gynocine: Women Filmmakers that she is currently directing.
+In 2011, with a seed grant from the University of Massachusetts, she launched the open access Gynocine Project: WOMEN FILMMAKERS, FEMINISM, AND FILM STUDIES that she is currently directing.

 Zecchi has a broad experience with Film Festivals.
 She founded and has co-curated the 12 annual editions of the Umass Catalan Film Festival, she is the faculty sponsor of the UMass Latin American Film Festival, she collaborated in two editions of MIC Género in Mexico, and served on the jury of Cines del Sur in Granada.